fuse-open/uno/README.md

 Welcome to Uno.

-We're here to help [Fuse] development by building and maintaining several related pieces of core technology.
+We're here to help [Fuse Open Source] development by building and maintaining several related pieces of core technology.
 * Cross-platform tools for building and running applications
 * Core libraries and platform abstraction
 * Uno programming language and compiler